 - Its draw weights are not strong enough for hunting anything other than small game.

 - The noise level during use is not ideal for a hunting environment unless whisker silencers are used.

-The survival bows that you’ll be looking at while deciding which one to buy are designed in a similar way to traditional bows.
+The survival bows you’ll be looking at while deciding which one to buy are designed similarly to traditional bows.
 However, they’re usually made using modern materials like fibreglass.

 This should mean that if you choose a decent-quality bow, it’ll be tough enough to last.
 But, there is so much more that you need to think about when you’re in the market for a bow.